Green-Headed Ant (Rhytidoponera metallica) – Ultimate Care Guide

 • Open Grasslands and Heathlands – Often found in sandy, loose soil.

-• Urban Areas – Frequently seen in gardens, lawns, and even along footpaths (where barefoot humans sometimes regret their life choices).
+• Urban Areas – Common in gardens, lawns, and even footpaths (where barefoot pedestrians occasionally regret their decisions).

-🐜 Soil nests – Typically at the base of plants, under stones, or in rotting wood.
+🐜 Soil nests – Often at the base of plants, under stones, or in rotting wood.

-🐜 Small underground chambers – Unlike large ant colonies, these ants don’t build massive nests.
+🐜 Small underground chambers – These ants don’t build massive structures.

 🐜 Warm, well-drained environments – Avoiding overly humid or wet conditions.